meincken/builtbymoustache.github.io/_posts/2000-01-04-portfolio.md

     <li><a href="#bt" data-target="brentwood" class="expand"><img src="assets/logos/ar-tutoring-logo.png" alt="ARTuition"/></a></li>
 		<li><a href="#bel" data-target="belmond" class="expand"><img src="assets/logos/belmond-logo.svg" alt="Belmond"/></a></li>
   </ul>

 	<div class="project-block">
 	  <div id="virgin" class="panel">
 	    <h2>Virgin Media</h2>
 	    <p>
 	      I had worked with VirginMedia for several years and over that time contributed on a number of projects.
 Being part of a wider team that introduced a series of standards that all departments adhered to.
-This allowed all developers to table any new technology that we all supported meaning we had less code conflicts.
+This allowed all developers to table any new technology that we all supported, meaning we had less code conflicts.
 I worked as a technical lead and pushed for open standards to be followed.
+I also worked as part of a larger working group of lead developers who pushed for a single set of coding standards.
 	    </p>

 	    <figure>